AlanSurtaev2008/FNF-AlsuhEngine/README.md

 ### How to make week?
 - Everything is the same as in Psych Engine, but with some changes, which are shown below:

+- Songs Names - they need to be written first, otherwise the game will crash.

 - Week ID - makes it easy to find weeks in modcharts.
 - Difficulties IDs, names and suffixes - can do custom difficulties.
 They must have the same length by the number of texts of difficulty.Between them should be the default difficulty.
 In Freeplay, the songs are the same.